 10. 32% of podcast episodes are between 20 and 40 minutes long.

 What these numbers tell us, then, is that podcasting is becoming a major force in media consumption.

 Besides the fact that there are a lot of people listening to podcasts, as followers of media trends and as marketers we want to know what the demographics are among listeners.
 Here are some basics about the typical podcast listener.

-By far, this is the largest American segment to be listening every month, and it’s 8% higher than the all-ages listening rate.
+By far, this is the largest American segment to be listening to a podcast monthly, and it’s 8% higher than the all-ages listening rate.
 Part of this, of course, has to do with overall technology usage.
-Older people still spend more time listening to or watching old-fashioned radio or broadcast television.
-They tend to use computers for email and checking up with the grandchildren.
-A few more are on Facebook or YouTube.
-But they aren’t online for many hours every day, nor do they own as many smartphones as the younger set.
+Older people still spend more time listening to or watching old-fashioned broadcast television.
+They tend to use computers for email and checking up with their grandchildren.
+A few more are on Facebook or YouTube, but they aren’t often online for many hours every day, nor do they own as many smartphones as the younger set.

 And as a rule, these are the people most likely to listen.
 That’s because podcast listeners tend to be technologically savvy.
 You have to look for a good podcast in order to find one; it isn’t something that’s in your face all the time, unlike other forms of online media.

 14. 45% of podcast listeners have a household income over $250,000.